Karadayı: Concept of Karadayı

-The word "Karadayı" is a combination of the series' protagonist Mahir Kara's hair colour / surname meaning 'black' and the Turkish word "dayı", which means "uncle" - specifically a mother's brother.
+The word "Karadayı" is a combination of the series' protagonist Mahir Kara's surname meaning 'black' and the Turkish word "dayı", which means "uncle" - specifically a mother's brother.

-Karadayı, meaning "Black uncle" is how Mahir's nephew, Nazif Tiryaki, addresses his uncle.
+Karadayı, meaning "black uncle" is how Mahir's nephew, Nazif Tiryaki, addresses his uncle.
 The word also resembles the Turkish word "kabadayı", which means gangster.
-After the death of Mahir's nephew and his decision to become an insider amongst the mafia in order to avenge his nephew, he refers to himself as "Karadayı" and this becomes his nickname in the mafia world.
+After the death of Mahir's nephew and his decision to become an insider amongst the mafia in order to avenge his death, he refers to himself as "Karadayı" and this becomes his nickname in the mafia world.

 Synopsis

 Mahir fights for justice.
 He wants to get his father, Nazif Kara, out of jail.
 While he joins the court of Istanbul as a trainee lawyer to fight his father's case, fate finds him taking its own course.
 He stands at a crossroads where he must choose between Feride, the judge of his father's case, and his father.

 This fascinating story unfolds as it takes you back to the magical Istanbul of the 1970s with all its charm and mysticality.
 The city of Istanbul is beautifully portrayed to depict the historical splendor of the place and its enchanting people.